 assess.ged v1.05 includes 233 tests.
 More tests will be added as time allows and based on user feedback.

 Most tests use an

 INDI record as a container for the GEDCOM records being tested.
 When testing records that are not sub-records of an

 INDI record, the

 INDI record includes references to other records.
-Some tests require two
+Some tests require multiple

 Due to the structure of GEDCOM files, tests of the GEDCOM

 HEAD record and its subrecords cannot be placed under

 Tests are divided into 28 test areas using the surname of the person record.